Hjorthmedh/RGCmorphology/ms/intro.md

 # Abstract

+\linenumbers
+\modulolinenumbers[2]

-There are estimated to be around 20 different types of retinal ganglion cells in the mouse retina.
-Recently-developed genetic markers allow for the identification and targeting of specific retinal ganglion cell (RGC) types, which have different functional and morphological features.
+There are estimated to be around 20 different types of retinal ganglion cells (RGCs) in mouse retina.
+Recently-developed genetic markers allow for the identification and targeting of specific RGC types, which have different functional and morphological features.
 The purpose of this study was to develop computational tools to identify RGCs types based on the most common available sources of information about their morphology: soma size and dendritic branching pattern.
-We used five different transgenic mouse lines, in each of which 1--3 RGCs types selectively express green fluorescent protein (GFP).
+We used five different transgenic mouse lines, in each of which 1--2 RGCs types selectively express green fluorescent protein (GFP).
 Cell tracings of 94 RGCs were acquired from retinas of CB2-GFP, Cdh3-GFP, DRD4-GFP, Hoxd10-GFP and TRHR-GFP transgenic mice.
-Fifteen morphological features of GFP expressing RGCs were calculated, and we used supervised learning techniques to classify the cells.
+Fifteen morphological features of GFP expressing RGCs were calculated, and supervised learning techniques were used to classify the neurons.
 We found that just five features (dendritic area, density of branch points, fractal dimension, mean terminal segment length and soma area) were enough to correctly classify 83 % of the RGCs into the five types that we examined.
 We therefore believe that standard morphological features can serve as reliable classifiers of mouse RGCs.
 As these features are not specific to retinal neurons, we believe our classifier can classify a wide range of neuronal morphologies.